Jackthebighead/duplicate-question-pair-identification/README.md

 - You may not be able to run this code, use the corresponding package depending on the situation of your computer.
 I've write clearly the relevant requirements in each ipynb file.

-- There are other mehtods that I tried but didn't put into this repo: Fine-tuned BERT(compared to model 3), sentence BERT(Siamese BERT), ESIM with Features (compared with model 2).
+- There are other mehtods that I tried but didn't put into this repo and the course project report: Fine-tuned BERT(compared to model 3), sentence BERT(Siamese BERT), ESIM with Features (compared with model 2).
+If you have any need, feel free to contact me